IzanamiiDevv/mabiie/README.md

 - Can be accessed without an instance of the outer class.
 - Cannot access non-static members of the outer class.

+---

+### When to Use Inner Classes?
+- Use Non-static Inner Classes when the inner class needs access to instance members of the outer class.
+- Use Private Inner Classes when you want to restrict access to the inner class.
+- Use Static Inner Classes when the inner class does not depend on an instance of the outer class.